Wales, Land of Song

 So where does this passion for song stem from?
 In A History of Music and Singing in Wales, novelist and poet Wyn Griffith, who wrote extensively on Wales and Welsh culture, observed: “If you find a score of Welsh people, in Wales or out of it, you will find a choir.
 They sing for their own delight, and they always sing in harmony.
 They sing as naturally and easily as they talk.”

-That choral tradition is also firmly embedded in the sporting culture as illustrated below by emotional renditions – from players and supporters alike – of Welsh music at major sporting events and, of course, the national anthem Hen Wlad Fy Nhadau [Old Land of My Fathers].
+That choral tradition is also firmly embedded in the sporting culture, as illustrated in our Land of Song Video Gallery by emotional renditions – from players and supporters alike – of Welsh music at major sporting events and, of course, the national anthem Hen Wlad Fy Nhadau [Old Land of My Fathers].

 WELSH SINGING STARS IN PROFILE